ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/email/index.rst

 ..
 Overview

-These Message Pages are for the various "notification" emails that are sent by the system.
+This section of the Control Panel is for the various "notification" emails that are sent by the system.
 For example, when someone registers at your site, account activation instructions are emailed to them.
 The formatting of the email is controlled in one of the Message Pages.

 ..
 Screenshot (optional)